 Another 46% of violent crimes happen at home.

 The decrease in crime parallels the city revitalization and enhancement of the tourism industry.

 While it may lack the luster of places like Newport, Martha’s Vineyard, or Hyannisport, it certainly has earned its place in history and offers many of the same types of attractions without inflated prices.

 How Does New Bedford Compare?

-- Currency - The U.S. Dollar is the only currency accepted in Massachusetts and Rhode Island locations.
+The U.S. Dollar is the only currency accepted in Massachusetts and Rhode Island locations.
 You should carry some cash for places that won't take credit cards but keep it in a hidden pocket or another safe, less obvious place.
-Exchanging current in your home country will offer lower conversion fees.
+Exchanging currency in your home country will offer lower conversion fees.
 Some U.S. banks will buy back the unused currency.

 New Bedford Weather Averages (Temperatures)